kashyapdivya93/SizingTool/README.md

 - Each host present in each of the files will be mapped to a Server Model, which will be inputted by the User.
 - For each Database mentioned in the AWR Minor Files, the above mentioned values will be fetched, upon which calculations will be conducted.
 - The calculations will be uploaded to the workbook and the same will be uploaded to the BAR Tool.
+- The master workbook is present in the **MainWorkbook** directory.
+The name of the Workbook is **OfflineCustomerWorkbook-v200330081105.xlsm**.
+- On execution, the code will create a copy of the workbook.
+All changes will be made to the newly created workbook and the same will be uploaded to the BAR Tool.
+The newly created workbook will be present in a newly created directory.
+The naming structure of the directory is **newWorkbookFile_*date(time*)** and that of the workbook is **OfflineCustomerWorkbook-v200330081105*_date(time)*.xlsm**.
 ---